dariober/snakemake-mcl-cluster/README.md

 parameters are unsuitable.
 However, since **all** combinations of parameters are tested, the number of executions grows very fast.

-I have prepared `snakemake-mcl-cluster` for clustering gene expression but there is nothing specific to gene expression analysis.

-The `Snakefile` is the core of this pipeline and it should be readable even if you don't use [snakemake](https://snakemake.readthedocs.io/en/stable/).
+The `Snakefile` is the core of the pipeline and it should be readable even if you don't use [snakemake](https://snakemake.readthedocs.io/en/stable/).

 # Installation